GoInterject/GoInterject.github.io/wPortal/StaffPage.md

 <br>

 <blockquote class=highlight_note>
-<b>Note:</b> If the User Name is blank, the user will log in with their email address, otherwise enter a login user name for the user.
+<b>Note:</b> The User Name is what the user will log in to Interject with.
+If it is blank, it will automatically get set to the user's email address.
+Otherwise you can enter a specific user name.
 </blockquote>
 <br>

 #### Password

 You have the option of setting an initial password for the user.
 (Be sure to fill in both the **New Password** and **Confirm Password** fields).
+If you leave these fields blank, you will need to send them a [welcome email](#welcome-email) to reset their password.

 ![](/images/StaffPage/SetPassword.png)
 <br>

-For more about changing passwords, see [Altering User Passwords](/wPortal/Altering-User-Passwords.html).
+For more information, see [Changing &amp; Resetting User Passwords](/wPortal/Altering-User-Passwords.html).

 #### Create User